Skip to main content

 • The diagnosis may reveal behaviors that the person may have wanted to keep private.
 These might include sexual behaviors or intravenous drug use, which can result in feelings of guilt or blame and can lead to a relationship breakdown.

 • Fear of stigma and discrimination may mean that the diagnosis is kept secret.
-This can prevent immediate family members from the wider support of extended family members or the community.
+This can prevent immediate family members from accessing the wider support of extended family members or the community.

 • A family with a child who is infected with HIV must consider when and how to disclose this information to the child.